RON

 (preliminary title)

 Echo chambers have often been cited as increasing the spread of rumours.
 Theoretically, if people are able to verify information they receive, they tend to verify information that confirms their worldview less than messages that contradicts this view.
 This means that increases in homophily will lower verification in society, as more homophily means being more likely to meet others with the same worldview as yourself, who are more likely to convey you messages in line with that view.
 However, if people take this into consideration, they should start to verify information more as homophily increases.
-In this paper, we aim to find in a lab experiment whether people truly verify confirming and contradictory messages differently, and if they do, how these verification rates change with homophily.
-This paper is currently a work in progress, as we design an experiment to look into these questions.
+In addition to such rational verification considerations, it is possible that behavioural aspects also come into play, if people trust others who share their worldview more than those opposing it.
+To investigate these factors, we have run a laboratory experiment to elicit how verification behaviour is affected by homophily.
+The resulting dataset with multiple thousand observations is, at the project’s end, being analysed and a working paper in progress.

 Rodriguez Barraquer T., Tabasso N., “Optimal Virality of Memes”